jeremyzyang/jeremyzyang.github.io/index.md

 My current research focuses on optimizing managerial decisions such as advertising, pricing and targeting by developing algorithmic products that turn big unstructured data into actionable insights.
 -->

-Before joining HBS, I received my PhD from the <a href="https://mitsloan.mit.edu">Sloan School of Management</a> at <a href="http://www.mit.edu">Massachusetts Institute of Technology</a>.
+Before joining Harvard, I received my PhD from the <a href="https://mitsloan.mit.edu">Sloan School of Management</a> at <a href="http://www.mit.edu">Massachusetts Institute of Technology</a>.

 <!--
 ![Octocat](https://github.githubassets.com/images/icons/emoji/octocat.png)